Spoold Logo

 After the app loads, formatting runs in your browser without sending your text to Spoold servers.

-People often search for toml formatter, toml validator, format toml online, toml pretty print, cargo toml format, pyproject toml validator, toml beautifier, and validate toml online.
-This tool covers formatting and syntax validation in one place.
+Core: toml formatter, toml validator, format toml online, toml pretty print, toml beautifier, validate toml online, taplo format online alternative, TOML v1.0.0 syntax check.

 Similar tools